MrClemBETA/2023VGDClass-UnityProject/README.md

-# 2023VGDClass
+# 2023 VGD Class
-The game being designed by the 2023-24 VGD Class
+This repository is being used to store the Unity Project for the Charter Oak Video Game Design class of 2023-24.